Samibltc/Samibltc/README.md

 ## Hi there! 👋

-I'm [Sami], a passionate computer engineering student diving deep into the world of blockchain technologies. 🚀
+I'm Sami, a passionate computer engineering student diving deep into the world of blockchain technologies. 🚀

 ### About Me
 - 💻 Currently honing my skills in blockchain development, with a focus on smart contracts, decentralized applications (dApps), and consensus algorithms.